What's the big deal about minimum wage in Germany? | DW | 21.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Germany is relatively new to the list of countries with a minimum wage.
-Now government coalition talks have brought up the possibility of raising it without using the country's independent expert commission.
+Now, government coalition talks are considering raising it without using the country's independent expert commission.
+There are pros and cons.

-As Germany waits for a new government to form, coalition talks will also focus on a higher minimum wage

 Ever since the first modern minimum wages were introduced in the late 19th century in New Zealand and Australia, they have been very controversial.